IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/custom.md

    ok: updated package custom
    ```

-2. Display the `publish` property of the package to verify that it is now true.
+2. Display the `publish` property of the package to verify that it is now true:

    ```bash
    ibmcloud fn package get custom